RecompeteIQ

 HVAC in Virginia

 Virginia's HVAC Services landscape in Q2 2026 is shaped by 10 active markets, with clear tiers of opportunity.
-The primary tier — Richmond and Fort Belvoir — captures 49% of statewide activity.
-A secondary tier including Fort Myer and Norfolk adds another 23%, with the remaining 6 cities splitting 28% of opportunities.
+The primary tier — Unknown and Yorktown — captures 73% of statewide activity.
+A secondary tier including Virginia Beach and Richmond adds another 10%, with the remaining 6 cities splitting 17% of opportunities.
 Understanding this tier structure is critical for resource allocation — a contractor targeting Virginia gets the most return from prioritizing tier-one markets while monitoring tier-two for less competitive openings.

-Virginia's HVAC Services procurement is controlled by a narrow agency base: Department of the Navy and Department of the Army together account for 61% of all awards worth $140.3M in total obligated spending.
-This dual-agency dominance means contractors in Virginia must build relationships with both to access the majority of contract dollars.
-On the vendor side, the market is incumbent-heavy: the top 3 contractors — DAVCON INC, QCM, INC., MECHANICAL RESOURCES INCORPORATED — hold 74% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.
+Virginia's HVAC Services market has a clear leader but not a monopoly: Department of the Navy holds 38% of awards, with buying spread across 5 active agencies.
+The top 3 — Department of the Navy (38%), Department of the Army (23%), Department of Veterans Affairs (20%) — account for the majority of contract activity totaling $140.8M.
+This moderate concentration gives contractors multiple relationship paths while still rewarding specialization in the top buyer's requirements.
+On the vendor side, the market is incumbent-heavy: the top 3 contractors — DAVCON INC, QCM, INC., MECHANICAL RESOURCES INCORPORATED — hold 72% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.

 Analysis computed from SAM.gov and USAspending.gov data · Updated daily

-Virginia has 50 open hvac contract opportunities as of 2026-04-13, with 10 likely recompetes identified.
-Top markets include Richmond, Fort Belvoir, Fort Myer.
+Virginia has 50 open hvac contract opportunities as of 2026-05-30, with 10 likely recompetes identified.
+Top markets include Unknown, Yorktown, Virginia Beach.

 50